2020 Duluth International Airport Master Plan

 Public Involvement Plan

-The DAA wanted to provide the opportunity for all stakeholders to participate and be heard throughout the Master Plan process.
+Throughout the planning process the DAA provided the opportunity for all stakeholders to participate and be heard throughout the Master Plan process.
 A Public Involvement Plan (PIP) was developed to document how the Duluth Airport Authority (DAA) would engage with project stakeholders to inform, educate and solicit feedback throughout the Master Plan process.
-The PIP was updated as needed throughout the project as needs and situations dictate.
+The PIP was updated as needed throughout the project as needs and situations dictated.

 Master Plan Advisory Committee (MPAC)

-A Master Plan Advisory Committee (MPAC) has been developed to serve in an advisory role throughout the Master Plan process and represent a wide array of stakeholders, including local government representatives, airport users, the business community and economic development organizations.
-This committee will serve several important functions including representing the broad range of stakeholder groups; reviewing, understanding and sharing project updates; and providing input on the project while serving as a voice of key stakeholders.
+A Master Plan Advisory Committee (MPAC) was developed to serve in an advisory role throughout the planning process and represented a wide array of stakeholders, including local government representatives, airport users, the business community and economic development organizations.
+This committee severed several important functions including representing the broad range of stakeholder groups; reviewing, understanding and sharing project updates; and providing input on the project while serving as a voice of key stakeholders.

 MPAC Meeting #1 – June 17, 2019: